Frequently Asked Questions

 No. Participation in the Stakeholder Advisory Group reflects the desire to shape the process and should not be interpreted as an endorsement of the outcomes.

-Members of the Stakeholder Advisory Group, in their individual capacity, and the Industry Advisory Group have provided their support to move forward to the first round of public consultation.
-This is not an endorsement of the content of the consultation documents.
-Instead, it signals the Advisory Groups’ collective sense that the documents represent a sufficient basis for soliciting further feedback through a proactive, open, inclusive and transparent public consultation process to help shape the content of the next drafts to be consulted on at a later stage.
+Members of the Stakeholder Advisory Group, in their individual capacity, and the Industry Advisory Group have provided their support for the first and final rounds of public consultation.
+This was not an endorsement of the content of the consultation documents.
+Instead, it has signalled the Advisory Groups’ collective sense that the documents represented a sufficient basis for soliciting further feedback through a proactive, open, inclusive and transparent public consultation process to help shape the content of the draft documents.

-While members of the Stakeholder Advisory Group have expressed their support to move forward to the first round of public consultation, they retain the right to express concerns, which will be transparently disclosed at the end of the process.
+While members of the Stakeholder Advisory Group have expressed their support for the public consultation, they retain the right to express concerns, which will be transparently disclosed at the end of the process.
 The Terms of Reference for the groups can be found here.

 Public Consultation